leviathan400/OP2TileSetDatabase/README.md

 ## op2_tileset_database.json

-The `op2_tileset_database.json` file contains a comprehensive database of tile adjacency relationships extracted from Outpost 2 map analysis (from the JSON map format).
+The `op2_tileset_database.json` file contains a database of tile adjacency relationships extracted from map analysis (from the JSON map format).
 This database records how frequently different tiles appear next to each other across all analyzed maps.

 ## Information